nic-dgl104-winter-2024/pattern-library/patterns/singleton/Singleton_contribution.md

 ## ✨ Final Outcome

+###  Work Done

 We received feedbacks on our initial pull requests and worked together to address all the changes requested.
 This involved making changes and contributions to every file in parts.
-As a result, we developed a file called Singleton_pattern.js, which now contains our latest and finalized code for implementing the singleton pattern in React Native.
+As a result, we developed a file called [Singleton_pattern.js](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/102/files#diff-208f2b77c3d1f613176baed8f41459236850d5af18e85511b17c2496dede4058), which now contains our latest and finalized code for implementing the singleton pattern in React Native.
 Additionally, we created a README file that explains everything about implementing the singleton pattern in React Native.
-Proper explanation of this topic Why to use for singleton pattern is required.
+Proper explanation of this topic Why to use for singleton pattern is required with name ["Singleton_readme.md](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/102/files#diff-81a32c10935e99a34d714d440765b96736e61833cef70ffb2fd45ae97e0e8754)".
+Also, we create this file under name ["Singleton_contribution.md"](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/102/files#diff-54eb7ab7f0213e47979aa159587146d611beace7f8125ff48b1bdf02c3e49b3e) to explain our contribtions.

 * Contribution for Singleton_pattern.js